kodi-pvr/pvr.vbox/README.md

 # VBox Gateway PVR Client

-Warning: this addon is still work in progress!

 This repository provides a [Kodi] (http://kodi.tv) PVR addon for interfacing with the VBox Communications XTi Gateway devices.
 This README serves as a quick overview of the functionality and architecture of the addon, to make it easier for others to possible contribute.

 ### Settings